microsoft/vscode-docs/docs/python/tutorial-django.md

 Django is a high-level Python framework designed for rapid, secure, and scalable web development.
 Django includes rich support for URL routing, page templates, and working with data.

-In this Django tutorial, you create a simple Django app with three pages that use a common base template.
+In this Django tutorial, you create a simple Django app with three pages that use a common **base** template.
 You create this app in the context of Visual Studio Code in order to understand how to work with Django in the VS Code terminal, editor, and debugger.
 This tutorial does not explore various details about Django itself, such as working with data models and creating an administrative interface.
 For guidance on those aspects, refer to the Django documentation links at the end of this tutorial.

+> **Note**: VS Code does not have built-in support for Django templates.
+The default HTML extension does not provide correct syntax highlighting for Django template tags and may break Django template tags.

+> **Note**: VS Code does not have built-in support for running Django tests (e.g. `manage.py test`) using the Testing panel.
+Your options at this time are to: 1) manually run your Django tests from a terminal (e.g. `python manage.py test`) and use alternate means of debugging, or 2) write your tests using unittest or pytest, which VS Code does support.

 The completed code project from this Django tutorial can be found on GitHub: [python-sample-vscode-django-tutorial](https://github.com/microsoft/python-sample-vscode-django-tutorial).